wbamberg/idl-reference/docs/nsITimer.md

 A user must keep a reference to this timer till it is
 is no longer needed or has been cancelled.

-@param aObserver   the callback object that observes the
-                   ``timer-callback'' topic with the subject being
-                   the timer itself when the timer fires:

                    observe(nsISupports aSubject, => nsITimer
                            string aTopic,        => ``timer-callback''
                            wstring data          =>  null

-@param aDelay      delay in milliseconds for timer to fire
-@param aType       timer type per TYPE* consts defined above

 #### Parameters ####